Secure CheckoutPersonal information is secured with SSL technology.

-The vast majority of extremophiles are microbes, mainly archaea and bacteria, but some are eukaryotes.
-These microbes live under chemical and physical extremes that are usually lethal to cellular molecules, yet they manage to survive and thrive.
-They are a valuable source of industrially important enzymes and recent research has revealed novel mechanisms and biomolecular structures with a broad range of potential applications in biotechnology, biomining and bioremediation.
+The vast majority of extremophiles are microbes which include archaea, bacteria and some eukaryotes.
+These microbes live under chemical and physical extremes that are usually lethal to cellular molecules, yet they manage to survive and even thrive.
+Extremophiles have important practical uses.
+They are a valuable source of industrially important enzymes and recent research has revealed novel mechanisms and biomolecular structures with a broad range of potential applications in biotechnology, biomining, and bioremediation.

-- Provides in-depth knowledge of genomic plasticity and proteome of different extremophiles
+Provides in-depth knowledge of genomic plasticity and proteome of different extremophiles

 Research scientists, students, microbiologists and biotechnologists.
 This book is essential reading for scientists working with extremophiles and a recommended reference text for anyone interested in the microbiology of these organisms, as well as bioprospecting, biomining, biofuels and extremozymes

 Richa Salwan and Vivek Sharma

 3. Mechanism of resistance focusing on copper, mercury and arsenic in extremophilic organisms, how acidophiles and thermophiles cope with these metals.

 4. Halotolerant microbes and their applications in sustainable agriculture

 Suprasanna Penna, Jayant Kulkarni, Sandeep Sharma and Ashish Kumar Srivastava